markfairbanks/tidytable/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* No comments, all checks passed
+* All checks passed
+* This is a quick bug fix to a core function.